TheTelnovs/test_repo_two/source/section_two.rst

 has clashing edits with current text in the "main" branch.

-Step 2.
+STEP 2.
 Identify a team of document editors
 =============================================

 Document editors (futher, editors) are a group of co-authors